 Cat pee is… pungent!
 And it’s notoriously difficult to get rid of.
 I couldn’t use my oven or stove for months after Max began spraying on it.

 That was before I learned about the right way to clean up cat pee and get rid of the smell for good.

 Once you’ve identified the reasons for your cat’s indoor spraying and found the appropriate solution, you’ll need to revisit the scene of his crime and clean it properly.

-Certain enzymatic cleaners, like this one from Simple Solutions, are designed not to just clean the mess, but actually eat up the bacteria that cause the odors.
+Certain enzymatic cleaners, like this one from Angry Orange, are designed not to just clean the mess, but actually eat up the bacteria that cause the odors.
 Once the odor is gone, your cat is far less likely to spray there again.